Latest on the CIP

-All development, improvement, and maintenance is governed by the Capital Improvements Program (CIP), prepared every two years to cover a six-year cycle.
-The CIP includes new or renovation projects costing over $25,000 with a useful life greater than 15 years.
-It also includes smaller planned life cycle asset replacement (PLAR) projects that increase the life of assets.
+All development, improvement, and maintenance are governed by the Capital Improvements Program (CIP).
+The CIP is prepared every two years to cover a six-year cycle.
+The CIP includes new or renovation projects costing over $30,000 with a useful life greater than 15 years.
+It also includes smaller planned lifecycle asset replacement (PLAR) projects that increase the life of assets.

 Projects considered for inclusion in the CIP evolve from various sources, including but not limited to:

-- Variety of plans and studies, e.g. master plans, functional plans, needs plan (Land Preservation, Parks and Recreation Plan [LPPRP] )
+- Variety of plans and studies, e.g. master plans, functional plans, needs plans (Land Preservation, Parks and Recreation Plan [LPPRP] )

 - Approved facility plans

-- Citizen requests at public forums, letter etc.
+- Citizen requests at public forums, letters, etc.

 - Planning Board directives

 - CIP requests submitted via an intra-departmental on-line CIP Request Form

 There are two major types of capital development projects in the CIP: (1) Stand-Alone Projects and (2) Level-of-Effort Projects.